Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 Inland Belize is home to a vast collection of pristine forest reserves and national parks.
 I’m talking about moss-covered Mayan ruins oozing ancient history, electric green jungle canopies teeming with monkeys, birds, and medicinal vines, and gushing waterfalls that feed into crisp, clean waters.

-The Mountain Forest Pine Ridge Reserve, Mayflower Bocawina National Park, and Cockscomb Basin Wildlife Sanctuary are must-visits while traveling Belize.
-Rest assured they will definitely be included on this Belize trip itinerary.
+The Mountain Forest Pine Ridge Reserve, Mayflower Bocawina National Park, and Cockscomb Basin Wildlife Sanctuary are must-visit sites while traveling in Belize.
+Rest assured, they will definitely be included on this Belize trip itinerary!

 READ MORE: 26 Amazing Things to Do in Belize: Ultimate Belize Travel Bucket List